apmlabs/ace-box/Readme.md

 [`demo_ar_workflows_gitlab`](user-skel/ansible_collections/ace_box/ace_box/roles/demo-ar-workflows-gitlab/README.md) | x | x | | | | x |  | x |  | x | Demo flow for Auto Remediation using Gitlab/Dynatrace Workflows |
 `demo_monaco_gitops` | x | x | x | x | x | x |  |  |  | x | Demo flow for Application Onboarding using Jenkins/Gitea |

 > Note: You can also enter a link to an external repository (e.g.: `https://github.com/my-org/my-ext-use-case.git`) if you want to load an custom use case.
-See [External Use Case](#external-use-case) for more details and examples
+See [Custom Use Case](#custom-use-case) for more details and examples

 ### Custom use-cases
 In addition to the out-of-the-box use-cases provided natively by the ACE-Box, it is possible to source custom use cases.
 This allows using the ACE-Box as a platform to develop your own use cases, demonstrations, trainings, etc.

-Check out [External Use Case](docs/external-use-case.md) documentation for more info.
+Check out [Custom Use Case](docs/custom-use-case.md) documentation for more info.

 ## Architecture